Scrum team name ideas

 Summary

 In summary, involve your team, come up with something clear and fun, and make sure people have a voice.
 They should feel proud to be part of their team and their team name.
+This can really help with Scrum team building / Agile team building, and other activities (such as Scrum sprint planning).

 Do you have any different ideas about Scrum team names?
 Let me know in the comments!
 I will read and respond to every one.